• You can reach us from Monday to Friday

 Erythrosis interfollicularis colli manifests itself as extensive, permanent reddening of the lateral parts of the neck and in the décolleté area, often associated with telangiectasia (visible vascular dilatation) and occasionally hyperpigmentation.
 A typical feature is the shadowy recess of the submental region (below the chin).
 The redness can be intensified by heat stimuli, alcohol or stress.
 The condition is also known as "plucked chicken skin" as the follicles can protrude in the atrophic skin.

 The main cause is long-term UV exposure, particularly through sunlight or visits to the solarium, which leads to chronic photodamage such as solar elastosis and vasodilation.
-Middle-aged to older people who spend a lot of time outdoors for work or leisure are often affected.
+Middle-aged to older people who spend a lot of time outdoors at work or in their leisure time are often affected.

 Treatment